williamsbdev/ember-cli-focus-input/README.md

 ## Why?
 There's the HTML5 input autofocus attribute!

 The HTML5 input autofocus attribute does not work properly for Ember applications.
 It just lets you specify that a form control should have input focus **when the page loads**.
-That's why the attribute does not work properly on single page applications (SPA's).
+That's why the attribute does not work properly for single page applications (SPA's).

 ## Installation